bgri/m100LE/README.md

 ```

 This will prevent the game loading today's game from DATE$ on startup
-and lets you play a game from any date, presuming you have the word
+and lets you play a game from any date, provided you have the word
 file for that year loaded into your unit's memory.
 </details></ul>